UCAS: Application

 To apply to university, students must submit a single application via UCAS's online Apply service.
 The application itself requires the student to register to the service, giving a "buzzword" if applying through a centre, fill in personal details, write a personal statement and choose up to five courses to apply to, in no order of preference.
 They must then pay an application fee and obtain a reference before submitting their application online by the appropriate deadline.
 The application is then forwarded by UCAS to the universities and colleges that the students have applied to.
 After following their internal policies, which may include an interview, the institutions then decide whether to make students an offer of a place.
 An institution can make a student either an unconditional offer, where the student is assured a place, or a conditional offer, where the student will receive a place subject to specific grades being met.
 In certain circumstances, the university may withdraw the application before interviews, though this usually only occurs by some action on the applicant's part (not replying to emails in time for example).

 For applications to universities in the UK, entry requirements for individual courses can either be based on grades of qualifications (e.g. AAA at GCE A-Level, a score of 43/45 in the IB International Baccalaureate Diploma, or a music diploma) or in UCAS points (e.g. 300 UCAS points from 3 A-Levels or an IB score equal to 676 UCAS points).
 To convert individual scores or grades of specific qualifications into UCAS points, UCAS has created tariff tables indicating indexes and ratios of UCAS points and results of qualifications.
 For example, an A* at A-level is worth 56 UCAS points, an A 48, a B 40, and so on.
 For the IB, a score of 45 equals 720 UCAS points, a score of 40 is 611 points, a score of 35 is 501 etc.

+Participating universities

+Most UK universities and higher education providers accept applications through UCAS.
+UCAS also processes applications for colleges and specialist institutions that offer degree level study.